stride3d/stride-docs/en/manual/assets/archetypes.md

 ## Reverting overrides

-In case you want to revert a property to use the same values as the archetype, right click on it in the **property grid** and select **Reset to base value**.
+In case you want to revert a property to use the same values as the archetype, right click on it in the **Property grid** and select **Reset to base value**.

 ## Unlink from archetype

-If you want to turn a derived asset into a normal one (unlinking it from the archetype), in the **asset view** right click on it and select **Clear archetype**.
+If you want to turn a derived asset into a normal one (unlinking it from the archetype), in the **Asset view** right click on it and select **Clear archetype**.

 ![](media/property-grid-reset-to-base.webp)